-Whipped pumpkin butter represents two of my favorite things.
+Pumpkin Spice Whipped Butter represents two of my favorite things.
 Pumpkin and butter.
 Don’t judge!

-This is not pumpkin butter in the sense of a cooked down jam, home-canned pumpkin butter.
+This is not pumpkin butter in the sense of a cooked down jam, or a home-canned pumpkin butter.
 Not that I have anything against that kind of pumpkin butter.
 I equally love that.

 However, this recipe is about literally whipped buttery flavor from real butter, combined with pumpkin, with a zing of cream cheese.
 It is delicious.